colbylwilliams/VersionTrackingPlugin/README.md

 ## Setup
 * Available on NuGet: https://www.nuget.org/packages/Plugin.VersionTracking/1.0.1
 * Install into your PCL project and Client projects.
-_All fuctionality is exposed through a built-in Singleton, no dependency service required_
+_(fuctionality is exposed through a built-in Singleton, no dependency service required)_

 ##### Platform Support